microsoft/dotnet-framework-docker/README.aspnet.md

 Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.

-# How to use these Images
+# How to Use the Image

 The [.NET Framework Docker samples](https://github.com/microsoft/dotnet-framework-docker/blob/master/samples/README.md) show various ways to use .NET Framework and Docker together.